PS-1/FaceWorlds/README.md

 * continue in eclipse
 * Servers -> No Servers are available.
 Click this link to create a new server ...
 * Tomcat v8.5 Server
-* Tomcat installation directory has to be the uziped tomcat folder
+* Tomcat installation directory has to be the unziped tomcat folder